ManoaMallamas/ManoaMallamas.github.io/index.md

 <img src="pics/LandingMockup3.png">

 ### Profile pages
-Kalo-Stems has two types of profile pages: Company and Student, depending on the users title.
+Kalo Stems has two types of profile pages: Company and Student, depending on the users title.

 The Company profile page contains basic company information about the company itself: